stefan-zemljic/file-to-wav/README.md

 ## Notes

 To change the voice you have to use a different file in `convert.sh`.
-Download addional voices from https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0.
+Download additional voices from https://huggingface.co/rhasspy/piper-voices/tree/v1.0.0.
 (You have to download both the .onnx and the .onnx.json)